section decoration triangle

 What transition services are available?

-Transition services are based on the individual student's needs, interests and preferences and can include teacher instruction, related services, experience in the community, development of employment and other post-school goals, assistance with learning daily living skills and functional vocational evaluation.
-(A related service is any supportive service that is required to assist a student to benefit from his or her education.
+Transition services are based on the individual student’s needs, interests, and preferences, and can include direct instruction, related services, experience in the community, functional vocational evaluations, job training or internships, hands-on skill development, and assistance with learning daily living skills.
+(A related service is any supportive service that is required to assist a student to benefit from their education.
 In transition, related services may be necessary to assist the student in the transition process.
-Services can include, but are not limited to, necessary transportation, attendant services, rehabilitation counseling, social work services and therapeutic recreation services.)
+These services can include, but are not limited to, necessary transportation, attendant services, rehabilitation counseling, social work services and therapeutic recreation services).

 Back to top